Not Eating Well? How Many Days Does Bloating Last?

 First Things First

 Bloating or built-up gas in your digestive tract makes your tummy balloon up.
 While for some people it may be a reason to joke that they ‘look pregnant’, without having any serious health implications, bloating may occur in conjunction with other symptoms apart from just feeling full and gassy.
-These include fever, hives or skin rashes, watery eyes, itchy throat or other signs of allergic reaction, diarrhea or constipation, nausea or vomiting, urinating or defecating with blood, uncontrolled weight loss, trouble going to the bathroom, pain around the lymph nodes, including your groin, throat and/or armpits, fatigue, brain fog and trouble concentrating, hemorrhoids, irregular periods.
+These include fever, hives or skin rashes, watery eyes, itchy throat or other signs of an allergic reaction, diarrhea or constipation, nausea or vomiting, urinating or defecating with blood, uncontrolled weight loss, trouble going to the bathroom, pain around the lymph nodes, including your groin, throat and/or armpits, fatigue, brain fog and trouble concentrating, hemorrhoids, irregular periods.
 If you experience any of these symptoms along with bloating, perhaps it’s time you paid a visit to your doctor to establish what is the real, clinical cause of your belly bloat.

-However, for those of you who experience bloating every now and then, Lumitea website provides some useful tips and tricks how to get rid of the bloat for good.
+However, for those of you who experience bloating every now and then, Lumitea website provides some useful tips and tricks on how to get rid of the bloat for good.

 How to Get Rid of the Bloat